 What to Pack for Hawaii: Packing List

-Sheila Beal is also sharing her advice on how to pack for Hawaii!
+And we’ve got the insider tips on what to pack for Hawaii!
 Along with our own first-hand experience, we interviewed fashionista Erika Hollweg, who attended university in Honolulu for 4 years, and Sheila Beal, a Hawaii vacation enthusiast who shares award-winning travel advice on her website Go Visit Hawaii.
-Sheila’s a North Carolina native and resident who travels to Hawaii two to four times per year to stay up to date on all the latest trends and news that Hawaii vacationers want to know to help you decide what to wear in Hawaii.
+Sheila travels to Hawaii 2-4 times per year to stay up to date on all the latest trends that Hawaii vacationers want to know to help you decide what to wear in Hawaii.

 It’s wonderfully warm year round–not cold and not too hot.
 Daytime highs typically average from the mid-70s to the mid-80s.
-Throughout the year, don’t be surprised if it rains a bit; it’s a tropical island!
+Throughout the year, don’t be surprised if it rains a bit; they are tropical islands!

 At the highest elevations on some of the islands, it can get quite cold, so do your research and if you’re heading that way, bring some layers.

-Breathable fabrics and fabrics with cotton tend to be the most comfortable to wear in the somewhat-humid environment of Hawaii.
+Breathable fabrics and fabrics with cotton tend to be the most comfortable to wear in the somewhat-humid environment.

-When planning your packing list for Hawaii, choose breezy tops and casual shorts or capris.
+When planning what to pack for Hawaii, choose breezy tops and casual shorts or capris.
 Swimsuits with cover-ups are perfectly fine for daytime wear beachside.
-Use one of these trendy one-piece styles on and off the beach with a pair of denim shorts for the day or with a nice skirt at night!

-For dinner or luaus in the evenings, wear a pretty top with capris or casual skirts will be perfect for what to wear in Hawaii.
+For dinner or luaus in the evenings, a pretty top with capris or casual skirts will be perfect for what to wear in Hawaii.
 If you’re a dress girl, go all out!
 Hawaii is the perfect destination for lovely summer dresses like these.
 Trade your basic t-shirt for a nice blouse.

 Pack these dress sandals for an easy day-to-night look!